plenoptic-org/plenoptic/docs/index.rst

 Models, Metrics, and Model Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Portilla-Simoncelli texture model, [Portilla2000]_, which measures the statistical properties of visual textures, here defined as "repeating visual patterns."
+- Portilla-Simoncelli texture model, [Portilla2000]_, which computes a set of image statistics that capture the appearance of visual textures (description at '<https://www.cns.nyu.edu/~eero/texture/>'_).
 - Steerable pyramid, [Simoncelli1995]_, a multi-scale oriented image decomposition.
-The basis are oriented (steerable) filters, localized in space and frequency.
-Among other uses, the steerable pyramid serves as a good representation from which to build a primary visual cortex model.
-See the `pyrtools documentation
+Images are decomposed with a family of oriented filters, localized in space and frequency, similar to the ``Gabor functions'' commonly used to model receptive fields in primary visual cortex.
+  The critical difference is that the pyramid organizes these filters so as to effeciently cover the 4D space of (x,y) positions, orientations, and scales, enabling efficient interpolation and interpretation See the`pyrtools documentation
   <https://pyrtools.readthedocs.io/en/latest/index.html>`_ for more details on
   image pyramids in general and the steerable pyramid in particular.
 - Structural Similarity Index (SSIM), [Wang2004]_, is a perceptual similarity